singularityware/singularityware.github.io/pages/docs/user-docs/docs-create-an-image.md

 # singularity mount --writable /home/user/container.img /tmp/container
 ```

-{% include asciicast.html source='docs-create-rootmount.js' title='How to mount an image and copy files to it' author='davidgodlove@gmail.com'%}
+{% include asciicast.html source='docs-create-rootmount.js' uid='how-to-mount-and-copy' title='How to mount an image and copy files to it' author='davidgodlove@gmail.com'%}

 ## Copying, sharing, branching, and distributing your image
 A primary goal of Singularity is mobility.
 The single file image format makes mobility easy.